rangareddy/spark-logs-collector/README.md

 1. We can collect both Application logs and event logs.
 1. Collected logs are with **compressed (`[tar|zip]`)** format.
 1. No need to run any commands to collect the logs.
+1. It will work in kerberized cluster as well.

 ## How to use